emiltj/cds-language-exam/assignment_7/README.md

 <!-- ASSIGNMENT DESCRIPTION -->
 ## Assignment description

 This assignment seeks to generative new textual content by implementing a Recurrent Neural Network (RNN).
 More specifically, this assignment seeks see whether it is possible to generate new textual content in line with the text from [the corpus](https://www.kaggle.com/tschomacker/grimms-fairy-tales) of folklore fairy tales written by the Brothers Grimm (Jacob Ludwig Karl Grimm and Wilhelm Carl Grimm).
-The project intends to investigate the questions: _How well can a neural network learn the patterns of the writings of the Brothers Grimm?_ and _Using the trained model - is it possible to generate new textual content that could have been something you read in an old fairy tale?_.
+The project intends to investigate the questions: _How well can a neural network learn the patterns of the writings of the Brothers Grimm?_ and _Using the trained model - is it possible to generate new textual content that could have been something you read in an old fairy tale?_

 Try using a text generative approach that learns and predicts on word-level, rather than on a character-level.